gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

 Welcome to the GDOv7 changelog + combined roadmap.

 7.0.2 is almost finished.
-7.0.3 is roadmap.
+7.0.3 is roadmap and in the makings.

 Please read it upside down, from bottom to top and sometimes again.

+## 7.0.4 (**planned**)

+- The Websocket methods now obey the gdo style better, by making use of gdoParameters() and utilizing the [WS](../GDO/Util/WS.php) helper rendererer.
+- New Module [Geo2City](https://github.com/gizmore/phpgdo-geo2city) to detect a city from geocoordinates.
+- The IRC render mode can now optionally filter user input color and fat / italic printing.

 ## 7.0.3 (**planned**)

+- New config.php option: GDO_LOG_PROFILE, appending your xdebug trigger to method routes.
 - `gdo_test.sh` now features several options.
 Easy to use are `--all`, `--quick` and `--parents`.
-- Modules marked as 7.0.3 are unit tested in fuzzing mode and all pass phpgdo's StormPHP Code Inspections, well... very rarely with a warning i do not want to disable.
+- Modules marked as 7.0.3 are unit tested in fuzzing mode and pass all phpgdo's StormPHP Code Inspections, well... very rarely with a warning i do not want to disable.
 - The source files marked as 7.0.3 are declared as strict.
 - The gdo_test.sh fuzzer. now only tries up to a valid value for a parameter.
 This is faster but misses conjunctured parameters.